-Adjust lumbar tension on your cab seats to best suit your comfort needs.
-The Power Lumbar switches are located on the outboard side of the driver and co-pilot seats.
+Adjust lumbar tension on your Luxury Cab Seats to best suit your comfort needs.

-- Press and Hold the Power Lumbar switch in the up position to increase lumbar tension. - Press and Hold the Power Lumbar switch in the downward position to decrease lumbar tension.
+- Press and Hold the Power Lumbar switch in the "II" position to increase lumbar tension. - Press and Hold the Power Lumbar switch in the "I" position to decrease lumbar tension.